 UPDATE: As of October 2018, Google+ is no longer a viable social media platform.

 Ideally, your author website should be a one-stop shop for all things concerning YOU.
-If someone visits to learn more about you and then feels compelled to keep following your writing career, they should be able to do so with little to no “friction.”
-In other words, the more clicks or steps it takes to connect with you on social media, the less likely your visitor will actually do it.
+If people visit your author website to read your blog and become interested enough to keep following your writing career, they should be able to do so easily.
+But the more clicks or steps it takes to connect with you on social media, the less likely your visitor is to follow through.

-By not integrating social media into your site, you run the risk of losing potential fans within a few mouse clicks.
-Here are a few tools to help you integrate social networks into your website.
+By not integrating social media into your blog, you run the risk of losing potential fans within a few mouse clicks.
+Here are a few tools to help you integrate social networks into your author website’s blog.

 Integrating Facebook and Twitter

 In addition to automatically posting content to your social media profiles, you can use Jetpack to add Facebook and Twitter widgets to your site’s sidebar.
-They’re easy to set up and, most importantly, eye-catching enough to draw your visitors seamlessly from your site to your profiles.
-With these widgets, your site visitors can Like your Facebook page or follow you on Twitter—all without leaving your site.
+They’re easy to set up and, most importantly, eye-catching enough to draw visitors seamlessly from your site to your profiles.
+With these widgets, your blog’s readers can Like your Facebook page or follow you on Twitter—all without leaving your site.
 Read more about how to get visitors to stay on your site.

-Note: This tool is specifically geared toward author websites built on WordPress.
-If you’d like to add this functionality to your site manually—or if you don’t use WordPress to power your website—you can try any of the social plugins Facebook has to offer, as well as the official Twitter widget.
+Note: Jetpack is specifically for author websites built on WordPress.
+If you’d like to add this functionality to your site manually—or if you don’t use WordPress to power your website—you can try any of the social plug-ins Facebook has to offer, as well as the official Twitter widget.

-Want to share all of the awesome reviews your book has been getting on Goodreads?
-You can add their Reviews widget to your site as well.
-Not only will it help show off the good things people have been saying about your book, but it just might encourage others to chime in with reviews of their own.
+Want to share the awesome reviews your book has been getting on Goodreads?
+You can add their Reviews widget to your site as well!
+Not only will it help show off the good things people have been saying about your book—it just might encourage other readers to chime in with reviews of their own.

-TIP: Add these widgets to each of your book pages, as well as the sidebar of your website (if applicable).
+TIP: Add these widgets to each of your book pages, as well as the sidebar of your blog.
 That way, potential readers don’t have to go out of their way to find them.

 Integrating Google Plus